enmoiseeva/gatsby-starter-netlify-cms/src/pages/news/2023-08-02-sameeras-review-on-timeless-enourmous-array-of-functions-in-now-published-in-jmb-check-it-out.md

 ---
 templateKey: news-post
-title: Sameera's review on TIMELESS' enourmous array of functions in now published in JMB!
+title: Sameera's review on TIMELESS' enormous array of functions in now published in JMB!
 Check it out!
 date: 2023-07-30T07:48:50.886Z
 ---
-Sameera's review on TIMELESS' enourmous array of functions in now published in JMB!
+Sameera's review on TIMELESS' enormous array of functions in now published in JMB!
 [Check it out!](https://www.sciencedirect.com/science/article/pii/S0022283623003054)